 - Encourage the client to eat foods high in iron and folic acids like green leafy vegetables, fish, meat, poultry, eggs, and legumes.

 - Teach how to prepare food in order to minimize the loss of iron and folic acid (steaming with small amount of water)

 - Encourage to take foods high in Vitamin C for iron absorption

 - Emphasize diet high in fiber and fluids to avoid constipation (a side effect of iron intake)

 - Emphasize also good hygiene to avoid urinary tract infection

-- Observe and monitor fetal well being
+- Observe and monitor the fetal well being

 - Allow the client to rest as much as possible and provide emotional support